saltafa-io/kalima/docs/PROJECT.md

 ## Changelog (versioned entries)

 Use this area to record every change to the project with date and version.
 Add a new entry for each pull request / change you make.

 ### Unreleased
+- 2025-10-14 v0.4.6 — Feature: Enhanced User Dashboard
+  - Files changed: `app/dashboard/page.tsx`
+  - Reason: To improve the user experience by making the dashboard more professional, personalized, and intuitive.
+  - Notes:
+    - Added a personalized welcome message for the user.
+    - Implemented a skeleton loading state for a smoother UI.
+    - Updated curriculum cards to show the title of the next lesson, providing clearer context.
+    - Added a "Completed! 🎉" state for finished curricula.
+    - Improved overall layout with a main header and a clear call-to-action to browse new curricula.

+- 2025-10-14 v0.4.5 — Fix: Corrected post-authentication redirect flow
+  - Files changed: `app/auth/page.tsx`
+  - Reason: Users with existing profiles were being incorrectly redirected to `/learn` without context, causing an error.
+  - Notes: The redirect is now correctly pointed to `/dashboard`, which is the intended landing page for enrolled users.

+- 2025-10-14 v0.4.4 — Refactor: Implemented lazy initialization for OpenAI client
+  - Files changed: `lib/ai/openai.ts`, `app/dashboard/page.tsx`
+  - Reason: To fix a build-time error where `OPENAI_API_KEY` was required during `next build`.
+  - Notes: The OpenAI client is now initialized only when an API call is made, not at module load time.
+This is a more robust pattern.

+- 2025-10-14 v0.4.3 — Fix: Resolved build failure from syntax error
+  - Files changed: `lib/ai/agent.ts`
+  - Reason: A duplicated code block at the end of the file was causing a syntax error.
+  - Notes: Removed the duplicated code to allow the build to succeed.

+### Unreleased
 - 2025-10-14 v0.4.2 — Refactor: Improve Type Safety and Error Handling in AI Agent and API